Yash-Garg/TelegramCompanion-1/README.md

-This method is a alternative for `client.on()` which uses the same arguments but with some exceptions
+This method is an alternative for `client.on()` which uses the same arguments but with some exceptions
 ```
   Optional Args:
       command (str):